DundarKoray/Gatsby__Strapi__Project-PersonalSite/frontend/README.md

-# Personal Site - Built with Gatsby, GraphQL and Strapi
+# Practicing Strapi - Built with Gatsby, GraphQL and Strapi

-The main purpose of building this site was to get advanced in Gatsby, and also to learn how to retrive data with GraphQL from Strapi headles content management (CMS).
+The main purpose of building this site was to learn about Strapi headles content management and to recall my knowledge about Gatsby and GraphQL.
+Basicly all content is stored in Strapi and I am receiving this context with GraphQL and rendering in Gatsby.

 # Demo
 Click the link below to see the site. <br/>